mkevenaar/FarmPi/docs/faq.md

 ## What are the default credentials for FarmPi?

 The default login username is `pi` with password `raspberry`.
 You should change this password to make your Pi secure!

+## I want to update to a new version of FarmPi how can I make a backup of my data?

+We have created a [guide](./guides/backup.md) for that.

 ## I have an issue with FarmPi, can you help?